 Three top tips you would give someone starting out?

 Don’t start with too many beds; only grow things you or your family like to eat.
 If something doesn’t grow well don’t blame yourself it could be poor quality seed or weather conditions so don’t give up.
-Learn how to save seeds, its fun and easy and costs nothing.
+Learn how to save seeds, it’s fun and easy and costs nothing.

 Three people you’d recommend following on Instagram?